Five Tips for Building Mutants and Masterminds Characters

 When you build characters that form a team rather naturally, you will find the game turns out much better and fast-paced.

-Tip 4: Know when to Min-Max
+Tip 4: Know When to Min-Max

 Min-maxing is a habit where players try to make their characters as efficient as possible.
 While this isn't as prevalent in Mutants & Masterminds as it is in other games, there are still quite a few ways to spend your points more efficiently while getting the same result.
 In a result-based power game, all that really matters is what you want to achieve in the end.

 Defenses are one thing where you don't want to skimp.
-There are a few limits on how high they can be, and generally you want most of them (especially your Toughness save) to be as close to the maximum as possible.
+There are a few limits on how high they can be, and generally, you want most of them (especially your Toughness save) to be as close to the maximum as possible.
 The game actually depends on this, as a low save is quite a weakness.

 Let's take Toughness as an example.
 It is used as the defense against all damage powers.
 This is quite significant, and having a low save means you either need really powerful defensive powers (Concealment, Illusion, Impervious Create) or the campaign would have to be low on combat (Like an exploration or political setting).
 Depending on your concept, however, there are many ways to get this save up.

 First off, your Stamina adds to your Toughness save, so a high score here can already cover it quite nicely.
 This is quite appropriate for bulky heroes (The Thing, Hulk) or alien beings who are simply tough or large (Fin Fang Foom).
-Incidentally, a high stamina can also be reached through Size by taking the Growth Power.
+Incidentally, high stamina can also be reached through Size by taking the Growth Power.

 If you are rather agile, instead, then the Defensive Roll advantage is more up your alley.
 You get its rating added to your toughness save, allowing you to easily dodge lethal attacks.
 However, you do need to be able to move, or else you only gain half its value.
 This is great for character concepts in the martial arts style or based on speed (Flash, Daredevil, Elektra).

-Those who have more "super" in their hero also have the option of taking the Protection power, which is a blanket for anything that could protect your from thick hide to armor to glowing force fields.
+Those who have more "super" in their hero also have the option of taking the Protection power, which is a blanket for anything that could protect you from thick hide to armor to glowing force fields.
 When all else fails, put a barrier in front of it!

 As you can see, even one defense (Toughness) already has multiple ways of getting the same result, and they can even be mixed and matched.
 So my advice would be to make sure your Defenses are as high as you can get them, and make sure you spend your points wisely.
-Also keep in mind that many things like Abiilities, Skills and Advantages are rather cheap to upgrade, so you can make them better after a few sessions.
+Also keep in mind that many things like Abilities, Skills, and Advantages are rather cheap to upgrade, so you can make them better after a few sessions.
 Powers are more expensive usually, so if you have to make a choice, invest in the long run.

-Tip 5: Emulate but don't imitate
+Tip 5: Emulate but Don't Imitate

 You will have noticed that throughout this piece I have added examples of existing superheroes when describing concepts.
 That is because most people will be familiar with these names in general, even if they never really read any comics.
 When it's time to build your own character, it's very easy to copy a concept wholesale from an existing superhero character - sometimes with background and all.
 My advice is to never do this.